Eucrenonaspides: Description

-The Eucrenonaspides oinotheke is a type of crustacean and part of the Anaspidaceans family.
-The Eucrenonaspides oinotheke has its own unique structure that encompasses a head and thorax.
+Eucrenonaspides oinotheke is a type of crustacean and part of the Anaspidacea order.
+Eucrenonaspides oinotheke has its own unique structure that encompasses a head and thorax.
 These do not have a shieldlike carapace and the first thoracic segment is tightly joined with the head.
 They also have pairs of maxillipeds, and thoracic limbs associated with the mouth.
-The head of the Eucrenonaspides oinotheke is sub-rectangular and divided into two unequal regions by transverse mandibular grooves.
+The head of Eucrenonaspides oinotheke is sub-rectangular and divided into two unequal regions by transverse mandibular grooves.
 Each side of the head is a mandibular groove which meet in the midline.
 These mandibular groove's pass obliquely backward to a level near the posterior margin of the head and defines an inferior plate.
-The Eucrenonaspides oinotheke's head appendages and the antennule, a small antenna in a crustacean, includes a peduncle of three segments, a comparatively robust outer flagellum which is approximately half the total body length.
+Eucrenonaspides oinotheke's head appendages and the antennule, a small antenna in a crustacean, includes a peduncle of three segments, a comparatively robust outer flagellum which is approximately half the total body length.
 Further, the antennule comprises a peduncle of three segments, a comparatively robust outer flagellum which is approximately half the total body length.
 There is a side boundary of the large basal segment which is curved convexly at the base.
 The male antennule available for study does not show a sensory modification on the basal outer flagellum segment, but all specimens have a small, triangular projection on the dorsal margin of this segment which supports a long seta.
 The number of segments per outer flagellum varies from 17 to 29 and from 6 to 10 for the inner one.
 The outer flagellum is approximately twice the length of the inner one.
 The number of segments in the flagellum varies from 8 to 21.
 The pleon is known as the abdomen of a crustacean.
-In the Eucrenonaspides oinotheke, the pleon is slightly flattened where along the posterior margin there is a row of long setospines.
+In Eucrenonaspides oinotheke, the pleon is slightly flattened where along the posterior margin there is a row of long setospines.
 Pleonites can bear one pair of pleopods where the exopodites are long and multisegmented or short.
 The pleopods do not have endopodites.

-Additionally, the Eucrenonaspides oinotheke contains pairs of thoracic legs which are either unbranched or branched.
+Additionally, Eucrenonaspides oinotheke contains pairs of thoracic legs which are either unbranched or branched.
 In biramous legs, the inner branch is called the endopod, and the outer branch is called the exopod.
 They also have flaplike gills, used for breathing underwater, which are located on the bases of the legs.
 The movements of the exopods keep oxygen-carrying water flowing over the gills.
 The abdomen also has segments where there are five pairs of pleopods or limblike structures attached to the underside of the abdomen.
 The tip of the abdomen has a pair of long appendages called uropods which are found on either side of a central tail segment, or telson.
 They also have an abdomen has a pair of long appendages called uropods.
 The uropods are found on either side of a central tail segment, or telson.
-The Eucrenonaspides oinotheke does not have eyes with a slender body that does not reflect a colour and is classified as transparent.
+Eucrenonaspides oinotheke does not have eyes with a slender body that does not reflect a colour and is classified as transparent.